rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 have also some arty touch.
 Moreover, these creations are quite often _useless_ in terms of my job, so that I cannot sell them to any colleague or boss.
 This is what has pushed me to publish them on a personal website.
-Now that they are accessible to anyone,
+Now that they are accessible to everyone,
 I am no longer the one that has to deem them useful or useless; I will let you take that role instead.